2000 Japanese Grand Prix: Race

 The second round of pit stops began on the same lap when Irvine made a pit stop.
 Häkkinen made his second stop on lap 37 to avoid the battling Jaguars ahead of him, exiting 25.8 seconds behind Michael Schumacher but ahead of Coulthard.
-Michael Schumacher began immediately pulling away from Häkkinen; he radioed Brawn that he was nearing slower vehicles and asked whether he should make his last pit stop earlier than planned.
+Michael Schumacher began immediately pulling away from Häkkinen, using the time outside of aerodynamic turbulence and light fuel load to do so; he radioed Brawn that he was nearing slower vehicles and asked whether he should make his last pit stop earlier than planned.
 Brawn told Michael Schumacher to stay on the track for the time being.
 Coulthard, Barrichello and Button remained in third, fourth and fifth espectively, during their second stops on lap 38 and 39.
 Wurz retired after spinning sideways exiting the chicane on lap 40.
 Michael Schumacher missed Wurz's stationary vehicle, and lost time manoeuvring past it.
 Wurz then reversed backwards as Häkkinen went by.
 Schumacher made his final pit stop on the same lap, emerging 4.1 seconds in front of Häkkinen, with his stop being 1.2 seconds faster than Häkkinen's.
 He had gained five seconds on Häkkinen despite encountering the two Jaguars and Wurz because of the undercut being powerful as a result of the contrast in fuel loads.
 Ralf Schumacher became the race's sixth retirement when he lost control of his car's rear mounting a kerb and spun into the gravel trap while attempting to lap Gené at turn two on lap 42.
 This promoted Villeneuve to the final points-paying position of sixth.
 Heidfeld became the final driver to make a scheduled pit stop on the same lap.